 - Precinct 4 drivers reserve the right to determine and refuse any wheelchair that cannot be safely secured and transported.

-- Transport wheelchairs are not permitted: the front wheels are too small
+- Transport wheelchairs are not permitted.

 - Only Precinct 4 drivers are allowed to operate wheelchair lifts

 - Each year, trip coordinators will be required to complete a new Trip Coordinator and Group Information Form.

 RESERVATIONS FOR NOVEMBER 2018 - APRIL 2019

 Trip Coordinators may reserve trips for November 2018 through April 2019 by following these steps:

 2. Under the Senior Adult Program Menu, click on Day Trips Information on the left side of the webpage, and then scroll to Online Forms.

 4. Complete the Transportation Bus Reservation Form, click review, then click SUBMIT to complete your request/s.